softkave/fimidara-server-node/notes/now.md

 - [ ] Get version of readFile
 - [ ] mddoc object fields should be typed after the object for type checking
 - [ ] Endpoints, boolean can entity perform or not
+- [ ] Permission items for resources should match when target ID matches target type (getResourcePermissionItems)
+- [ ] resolveEntityPermissions

 ## Later